 The exact details regarding how the service is provided depends on the veterinarian and other service providers involved.
 Generally, the doctor will collect tissue (fat or bone marrow) from the animal under local or general anesthesia; the tissue is processed to isolate, replicate, and concentrate the stem cells; and the stem cell solution is either injected directly into the injured area (e.g., a joint) and/or given intravenously.
 Treatment can be repeated more than once if the benefits start to wear off over a period of time.

 Determining whether or not stem cell therapy is a reasonable option for a particular individual is very important.
 Like any type of medical therapy, to be most effective it should be based on an accurate diagnosis, a reasonable expectation as to what the best, worst, and most likely outcomes could be, and dedication to treating the animal as a whole (e.g., surgery to repair a fully ruptured ligament followed stem cell therapy and physical rehabilitation).
 Stem cells are not magical cure-alls, but they are invaluable for some pets.
-Check out this story to see the good they can do.

 Dr. Jennifer Coates